zhu-ty/Lena/README.md

 # Lena
 A homework for Digital Image Processing.

-Using VS2013 Pro + opencv2.4.9 for coding.
+Using C++ at VS2013 Pro with opencv2.4.9 for coding.

-Running it on Windows8.1, not sure can working on other's computer.
+My computer is Windows8.1, not sure can work on other's computer.

 Author:ShadowK